-Exploring Mount Greylock: A Night Under the Stars
+A Night Under the Stars on Mount Greylock

-Exploring Mount Greylock: A Night Under the Stars
+A Night Under the Stars on Mount Greylock

 There’s nothing quite like a crisp fall day to get you in the mood for adventure, and our overnight hike on Mount Greylock had all the makings of a perfect outdoor escape.
 Starting at the summit by the War Memorial Tower, Glen and I were greeted by the kind of autumn day that makes you wonder if you’ve somehow landed in an L.L.
 Bean catalog.
 The sky was a dazzling blue, the air was cool enough to remind you that you’re alive, and the leaves were showing off in their best reds and oranges.
 It was like Mother Nature decided to throw one last hurrah before winter barges in like that relative you didn’t invite to Thanksgiving.